 In this day businesses are generating a huge amount of data regularly.
 To make important decisions this raw data is very essential.
 However, there are a few major challenges in the process.
-It is very difficult to analyze such huge amount of data (Petabyte) using a traditional database like MySQL, Oracle, SQL Server, etc. In order to get any tangible insight from this data, you would need to move data to Data Warehouse like Google BigQuery.
-This post provides a step by step walkthrough on how to migrate data from Amazon Aurora to BigQuery data warehouse.
+It is very difficult to analyze such a huge amount of data (Petabyte) using a traditional database like MySQL, Oracle, SQL Server, etc. In order to get any tangible insight from this data, you would need to move data to Data Warehouse like Google BigQuery.
+This post provides a step-by-step walkthrough on how to migrate data from Amazon Aurora to the BigQuery Data warehouse using 2 steps.
+Read along and decide which method suits you the best!

 In this post, we will cover the second method (Custom Code) in detail.
 Towards the end of the post, you can also find a quick comparison of both data replication methods so that you can evaluate your requirements and choose wisely.